immerfroehlich/audio-juicer/README.md

 BE WARNED: Currently the tool has a few fixed configurations for the paths.
 Currently all ripped audio will be saved in ~/Musik/Archiv

+Please DON'T USE the ./gradlew run target, the application will start, but the relative paths to the native libraries will not be correct.
+Just use the distribution files.

 Eclipse IDE configuration